 1. Rinse dried chickpeas and soak them in about 8 cups of water for about 8 hours or overnight.
 The following morning, drain water and place soaked chickpeas and 6 fresh cups water in a large saucepan.
 Bring to the boil, reduce heat and cook partially covered for about 90 minutes or until chickpeas are very tender.
 (Alternatively, you can pressure cook chickpeas using 4 cups of fresh water.
 Reduce heat when pressure is full and cook for about 20 minutes on low heat.
 Open pressure cooker when air pressure is completely out).

 2. Soak tamarind in 1/2 cup of hot water for 30 minutes.
-Strain tamarind through a sieve, mashing tamarind constantly in the sieve using a spoon until all the pulp is out of the fruit.
-Set pulp aside and discard any leftover seeds and fruit in the sieve.
+Next, using your fingers massage tamarind for 1-2 minutes until all the pulp is out of the fruit.
+Set pulp aside; discard leftover fibre and seeds.

 3. Heat oil in a large saucepan, on medium flame.
 Drop in hing, and cumin seeds.
 When cumin seeds start spluttering, add onions.
-Reduce heat and cook for 10-15 minutes until onions start to soften.
+Reduce heat and cook for about 5-7 minutes until onions start to soften.

 4. Add ginger, garlic and chopped chilies.
-Stir-fry for another 5-10 minutes on medium heat until onions are soft and slightly brown.
-Add turmeric, chili powder, coriander powder, salt, tomatoes and mix well.
+Stir-fry for another 5-10 minutes on medium heat until onions turn lightly golden-brown.
+Add turmeric, chili powder, coriander powder, salt, and tomatoes - stir well.
 Cook on medium heat for about 5 minutes until oil starts separating from the sauce.

 5. Add cooked chickpeas along with 1 cup chickpea stock leftover from cooking.
 (If using canned chickpeas, drain and add chickpeas.
 Add 1 cups of fresh water if using canned chickpeas).
 Bring to the boil, reduce heat, cover and cook for another 15-20 minutes.